Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: High-Resolution Visual State Space Model

 \subsection{Multi-resolution Parallel VMamba}

-Current visual Mamba models typically generate single-scale, low-resolution features, resulting in significant information loss and difficulty in capturing the fine details and multi-scale variations needed for dense prediction tasks.
-To address this, we adopt HRNet's multi-resolution parallel design~\citep{wang2020deep}, using parallel branches to develop the High-Resolution Visual State Space Model (HRVMamba).
-We illustrate the overall architecture of HRVMamba in Fig.~\ref{fig:model} (a).
-Given an input image $\mathbf{X} \in \bR^{H \times W \times 3}$, HRVMamba begins with a downsampling stem using two 3$\times$3 convolutions with a stride of 2, reducing the feature resolution to $\frac{H}{4} \times \frac{W}{4}$.
-It then progresses through four stages, where the streams in later stages include the previous stage’s resolutions and an additional lower one, with the final four branches having feature dimensions of $\frac{H}{4} \times \frac{W}{4} \times C_1$, $\frac{H}{8} \times \frac{W}{8} \times C_2$, $\frac{H}{16} \times \frac{W}{16} \times C_3$, and $\frac{H}{32} \times \frac{W}{32} \times C_4$.
-Previous studies~\citep{yun2024shvit,MaDY0C0Y24} have shown that convolution operations on larger feature maps in early stages are more effective for visual feature extraction, so we adopt the BottleNeck structure in the first stage like HRNet.
-The remaining stages use our proposed Dynamic Visual State Space (DVSS) block (Fig.~\ref{fig:model} (c)) as the basic unit.
-The multi-scale fusion method, following HRNet, incorporates a series of upsampling and downsampling blocks to merge features from different parallel branches.
+Existing visual Mamba models typically produce single-scale, low-resolution feature maps, which leads to significant information loss and hampers their ability to capture the fine-grained details and multi-scale variations required for dense prediction tasks.
+To overcome this limitation, we incorporate the multi-resolution parallel design from HRNet~\cite{wang2020deep} and propose High-Resolution Visual State Space Model (HRVMamba), which maintains high-resolution representations throughout the network.

+The overall architecture of HRVMamba is illustrated in Fig.~\ref{fig:model}(a).
+Given an input image $\vX \in \bR^{H \times W \times 3}$, the network begins with a downsampling stem consisting of two 3$\times$3 convolutional layers with stride 2, reducing the spatial resolution to $\frac{H}{4} \times \frac{W}{4}$.
+The backbone is composed of four stages, where each stage progressively introduces a lower-resolution branch while retaining all higher-resolution streams from the previous stage.
+By the final stage, the network maintains four parallel branches with spatial dimensions of $\frac{H}{4} \times \frac{W}{4} \times C_1$, $\frac{H}{8} \times \frac{W}{8} \times C_2$, $\frac{H}{16} \times \frac{W}{16} \times C_3$, and $\frac{H}{32} \times \frac{W}{32} \times C_4$, respectively.
+Motivated by prior work~\cite{yun2024shvit,MaDY0C0Y24}, which highlights the effectiveness of convolutional operations on higher-resolution feature maps in early stages, we employ a standard Bottleneck block (as in HRNet) in the first stage.
+In the remaining stages, we use our proposed Dynamic Visual State Space (DVSS) block (Fig.~\ref{fig:model}(c)) as the primary building unit.
+To enable information exchange across resolutions, we follow HRNet’s multi-scale fusion strategy, which leverages a series of upsampling and downsampling blocks to aggregate features from different branches.